rahulrk03/Authentication/README.md

-# Authentication
+# Basic Authentication
-This Project developed using Django, DRF.
+This Project is developed using Django, DRF.
 The Basic authentication process which generates JWT token and refresh token.
 It generates a JWT token every time a user try to login.

 To set up this project use: pip install -r requirements.txt